jitsi/handbook/docs/devops-guide/secure-domain.md

 ## Jicofo configuration

-When running Jicofo specify your main domain in an additional configuration property.
-Jicofo will accept conference allocation requests only from authenticated domain.
+When running Jicofo, specify your main domain in an additional configuration property.
+Jicofo will accept conference allocation requests only from the authenticated domain.

 ```